chibaf/serial_real_time_plotting_01/README.md

 serial_real_time_plotting_01

-measurin voltage with arduino and plotting it with python
+measuring voltage with arduino and plotting it with python in every 0.1 sec

 aruduino A5 = input, serial=output